tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/use_of_reference_frames.rst

 * ``J2000``: Right-handed inertial frame which has :math:`x`-axis towards vernal equinox, and the :math:`z`-axis aligned with Earth’s rotation axis as it was at the J2000 epoch.
 We stress that this frame is inertial, and its :math:`z`-axis direction does *not* move with the Earth's rotation axis.
-(Note that this frame is *almost* identical to teh GCRS frame, with a small frame bias between the two, see for instance section 2.5 of `this document <https://www.iausofa.org/2013_1202_F/sofa/sofa_pn.pdf>`_)
+(Note that this frame is *almost* identical to the GCRS frame, with a small frame bias between the two, see for instance section 2.5 of `this document <https://www.iausofa.org/2013_1202_F/sofa/sofa_pn.pdf>`_)
 * ``ECLIPJ2000``: Right-handed inertial frame which has :math:`x`-axis towards vernal equinox, and the :math:`z`-axis perpendicular to the ecliptic, at the J2000 epoch.